 Reducing the proportion of income spent on priority expenditure

 Addressing these issues will help to ensure that local businesses have better skilled people to recruit from, that there is less crime and fewer people causing anti-social behaviour as they are able to work in more fulfilling roles, better support their families and contribute to society.

+Our proposed Corporate Equality Objectives

+In response to these themes, the council has developed an action plan in response to Black Lives Matter and a new Equalities, Diversity and Inclusion (EDI) strategy that will extend the commitments made in this Borough Plan to ensure that our borough is a place where everyone, regardless of background, can reach their full potential.
+It based around our new and revised Corporate Equality Objectives which are:

+Addressing inequality in life outcomes

+Using the Borough Plan, the comprehensive medium-term strategic vision, developed with partners and in consultation with the people of Harrow, to ensure that our borough is a place where everyone, regardless of background, can reach their full potential.

+2. Reviewing services

+Senior leadership will head a thorough review of the way we provide our services.
+We’ll speak to service users and examine issues of cultural sensitivity and any unconscious bias that may affect outcomes for different groups.

+3. Action as an employer

+To ensure senior management is representative of our communities, examine pay gap issues, put programmes in place to nurture black and minority ethnic talent and review our internal HR policies and practices to ensure they are fair and equitable.

 Priorities

 We have worked with partners to develop collective priorities for the Borough, based on feedback received from the people of Harrow in our annual resident’s survey.
 These priorities are set out below.